Mikeeetrue/pt_config_changer/readme.md

 ## In case of any issues
 1. Try to update.
 Maybe new version is available which fixes your issues.
+2. Try to reinstall from scratch
-2. If section 1 doesn't work than calm down and drink coffee.
+3. If above sections don't work than calm down and drink coffee.
 Start hoping that author will fix the issue soon.